stonefl/stonefl.github.io/_posts/2018-02-06-install-anaconda-on-hosted-linux-server.md

 ```
 conda --version
 ```
 You’ll receive the version number of the isntalled conda.
-Now that Anaconda is installed, you can check my another post([Managing Python Environments and Packages with Anaconda](http://leifengblog.net/blog/installing-and-managing-python-and-packages-with-anaconda/)) for setting and mangeing Python environments and packages.
+Now the Anaconda is installed, you can check my another post([Managing Python Environments and Packages with Anaconda](http://leifengblog.net/blog/installing-and-managing-python-and-packages-with-anaconda/)) for setting and mangeing Python environments and packages.

 ## Uninstalling Anaconda
 If for any reason you need to uninstall Anaconda, you should start with the `anaconda-clean` module: